America's Car-Mart, Inc. (CRMT)

 » America's Car-Mart, Inc. F2Q09 (Qtr End 10/31/08) Earnings Call Transcript

-Now, I'd like to turn the call over to the company's Chairman of the Board, Skip Falgout.
+And now I would like to turn the call over to the company’s Chairman of the Board, Skip Falgout.